When to visit the vet?

-Cerebellar hypoplasia in dogs is a neurological developmental disorder characterized by an inadequate development of the cerebellum, the part of the brain responsible for coordination and fine motor skills.
+Cerebellar hypoplasia in dogs is a neurological developmental disorder characterized by insufficient development of the cerebellum, the part of the brain responsible for coordination and fine motor skills.

 The most important facts at a glance